ido90/Earthquakes/README.md

 - [Basic EDA](#very-basic-explanatory-data-analysis): some very basic figures of the data and its distribution.

+- [Features EDA](https://github.com/ido90/Earthquakes/tree/master/Features%20Analysis): analysis of the models' predictions and of the features they use.

 - [Representation](#representation): basic research of the representation of the signal in Fourier space, with consideration of the signal samples not being exactly unifrom over time (also see [dedicated research of FFT with dropped samples](https://github.com/ido90/SignalReconstruction)).

 - [Features](#wavelets-features): brief discussion of basic wavelets features.